My Own Worst Enemy (song)

 "My Own Worst Enemy" is a song by the American rock band Lit.
 It was serviced to US radio in January 1999 as the lead single from Lit's second album, A Place in the Sun (1999).
 Lit had first formed over a decade earlier in Southern California, where they alternated between metal and punk early on.
 Later, the band secured a contract with RCA Records, who funded A Place in the Sun.
+"My Own Worst Enemy" is considered pop-punk, power pop, pop rock and alternative rock.